-AUSTRALIA, 20 YEARS CANCER FREE
+AUSTRALIA, 20 YEARS DISEASE FREE

 Tania

 Before my HPV Test diagnosis, I lived in a beachside town with my boyfriend.
 We were both working, and I was a manager for a major supermarket.
 In my spare time, I would go fishing in our boat, catch up with friends, and enjoy beach life and all it offered.
-I had never had a CA125 Blood Test before.
+I had never had a CA125 ovarian type cancer Blood Test before.
 For a few months, I felt very sore in the lower half of my stomach, a really heavy feeling.
 I often couldn’t stand up straight; the heaviness was too uncomfortable.
 And I found just getting up and moving around exhausting and painful.

 I visited a GP and explained my symptoms and two other things that might have been relevant.
 I thought perhaps that scar tissue from a ruptured appendix that became gangrenous when I was twelve was causing pain.
 Secondly, bowel cancer on my mother’s side of the family was extremely common.
-The GP referred me to a CA125 specialist.
+The GP referred me to a CA125 ovarian organ cancer specialist.
 I can’t remember how long I had to wait to see him, but it wasn’t too long.

 Diagnosis and Treatment

 My HPV specialist, who was also a surgeon, booked me in for scans and an ultrasound, which came up with nothing.
 The scar tissue didn’t seem to be an issue, and my bowel looked good after the scans.
 So, he booked me in for a colonoscopy and gastroscopy.
 After surgery, he stated my right ovary looked like a carnation flower, as I had some beside my hospital bed, or cauliflower-like and was enlarged.
 He put a rush on the biopsy and said he would see me before I left the next morning.
-All the HPV tests came back clear, and he suggested I return to see him in a week to see how well I was feeling.
+All the HPV Variant tests came back clear, and he suggested I return to see him in a week to see how well I was feeling.

 Before the week was out, I got a call from the surgeon to come in and see him.
-When I sat down with my boyfriend, the HPV surgeon explained that he wasn’t happy with the initial results and had sent them to a CA125 Level specialist in Melbourne.
-The result came back as ovarian Cancer.
+When I sat down with my boyfriend, the surgeon explained that he wasn’t happy with the initial test results and had sent them to a CA125 Level specialist in Melbourne.
+The result came back as Cancer.
 I remember feeling numb and in shock; I was not prepared to be told I had Cancer.
 I just thought it would be a case of needing my ovary removed due to inflammation, and the problem would go away.
 HPV-related Cancer was so far from my reality; I had only just turned 25 and thought I was too young.

 Swift Action and Surgery